jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Caching answers while taking the exam.
 -->

+Building upon aspects talked about by @Handke2012 we can find ways to adress requirement _2.2_.
 Contestation of entire paper-based exams is not a common problem.
 This is a result of the controlled environment of paper-based exams.
 Adding, the medium used to test examinees (i.e. paper) is fail-safe.
-E-exams, especially decentralized ones, introduce the possibility of failure of the exam medium.
-They rely on software, the operation of an electronic device and internet connection.
+E-exams, especially decentralized ones, introduce the possibility of failure of the exam medium. @Handke2012 propose a client-server application for an examination tool.
+These tools rely on software, the operation of an electronic device and internet connection.
 Failure of the exam medium can lead to students contesting the validity of the exam.

 The reliability of the exam medium is most dependent on the e-exam software.
 As with any software, high reliability can only be achieved through rigorous testing and continuous improvements.

 Another important point is device the operability.
 Decentralized e-exams are taken on the examinee's device.
 It thus largely lies within the responsibility of the device owner to ensure that it is working as intended.
 It must be mentioned that modern devices generally show low failure rates.
 As students in any way need a reliable device to participate in their studies, device operability is not a major problem.
 Still, the examination tool can prevent unnecessary device failure by strongly advising examinees to keep their devices updated, plugged into power and to not use unreliable devices.

 The last major point in which the exam medium can fail, is connection loss that leads to time deficiencies for students.
 In normal operation, exam answers should continuously be sent to a server to minimize the risk of data loss.
 In case of connection issues, students must be able to continue their exams without problems.
 Data must then later be sent to the server.
 In case of both a device crash and internet failure, the exam should persist on the local storage of the device.
 The device can then be rebooted, and the exam can be continued.
+Although applications can have some offline capabilities examiners only fully control the server side.
+Following, @Handke2012 are advocates for high security in all parts that are still controlled by examiners.
+Only in this way can exams protect themselves from contestation.

 For the requirement _2.2._, we thus find three main design principles.
 The first principle is the continuous improvement and sound testing of exam software.
 The second is advising examinees to ensure their device is working as intended.
 The last is taking connection issues into account and being able to handle them.